docjyJ/aio-stalwart/README.md

 >
 > If you have any suggestions, questions, or want to report a bug, [open an issue](https://github.com/docjyj/aio-stalwart/issues)!

-# Stalwart Community Container for Nextcloud All-in-One
+# Stalwart Community Container for Nextcloud All-In-One

-This container is used in [Nextcloud All-in-One](https://github.com/nextcloud/all-in-one/tree/main/community-containers/stalwart) to provide a mail server.
+This container is used in [Nextcloud All-In-One](https://github.com/nextcloud/all-in-one/tree/main/community-containers/stalwart) to provide a mail server.
 It works with the [Caddy community container](https://github.com/nextcloud/all-in-one/tree/main/community-containers/caddy) as a reverse proxy.

 ## Table of Contents
 1. [Features](#features)